Glacier Park Collection

 7. Play a round of golf with a view

-You’ve never played a round like this before!
-Waterton Lakes Golf Course is one of Canada’s oldest (and arguably, one of its most scenic) golf courses.
+Waterton Lakes Golf Course is one of Canada’s oldest and most scenic golf courses.
 Constructed between 1929 and 1939, this 18-hole course is considered both challenging and fun.
-Like many mountain courses, the scenery is both breathtaking and an obstacle within itself.
-Prepare yourself for a unique and beautiful game!
+Like all mountain courses, the scenery is breathtaking, setting the perfect backdrop for a beautiful round ahead.

 Golf course in summer